Propaganda through media: Glittering generality

-Another common propaganda technique that is often used in advertising is glittering generality.
-This approach involves using statements that contain phrases that the consumer would immediately consider valuable without further analysis.
-When used effectively, this strategy allows a company to use its adverts in appealing to consumers emotionally rather than helping them to make rational decisions.
-Some of the most common terms that are used in advertising to elicit immediate positive feelings among consumers include better and best.
-An advert may emphasise that the product is the best for the consumer without necessarily indicating the reason why and how the consumer would benefit from making the purchase.
+Glittering generality involves using statements that contain phrases the consumer would immediately consider valuable without further analysis.
+When companies use this strategy effectively, they use their advertisements to appeal to consumers emotionally rather than help them make rational decisions.
+Some of the most common terms used in advertising to elicit immediate positive feelings among consumers include superlatives such as "better" and "best".
+An advertisement may emphasise that a product is the best for the consumer without necessarily indicating why and how the consumer would benefit from making the purchase.
 Since consumers want to acquire the best products and services, they choose to buy such items without analysing whether the claims are valid.
-The ability to trigger a positive reaction on the consumer forms the basis of glittering generality in advertising.

 Transfer propaganda

-Entailing advertisement to projecting positive or negative feelings that a person has regarding a specific idea or person to another.
-The goal of transfer propaganda in advertising is to cause the consumer to associate a product with positive or negative qualities such as patriotism and nationalism in their product evaluation.
-An advert that emphasizes patriotism, for instance, might be designed to cause consumers to buy a product out of the love that they have for their country.
-Companies take advantage of the fact that people value some things and that they detest others in shaping marketing campaigns.
+Entailing advertisements to project positive or negative feelings that people have regarding specific ideas or people to other ideas or people.
+The goal of transfer propaganda in advertising is to cause consumers to associate a product with positive or negative qualities such as patriotism and nationalism in their product evaluation.
+An advertisement that emphasizes patriotism, for instance, might be designed to cause consumers to buy a product out of the love that they have for their country.

 Testimonial advertising

-Advertisements across the world also contain aspects of testimonial propaganda.
-Notably, this strategy involves including influential people, as well as authority figures and experts, in adverts to attract the attention of consumers.
+Advertisements contain aspects of testimonial propaganda and include influential people, authority figures, and experts to attract the attention of consumers.
 A toothpaste advert that claims that 99 percent of dentists would recommend the product is an example of how testimonial propaganda occurs in advertising.
-Similarly, companies or campaigns are known to use celebrities in endorsing different products through both traditional and modern advertising channels.
+Similarly, companies and campaigns use celebrity endorsements to promote different products through traditional and modern advertising channels.
 A billboard containing the picture of a famous footballer holding a ball could, for instance, create the impression that the celebrity prefers the specific brand.
 In such cases, companies may persuade and manipulate consumers into believing that their products have been tested and approved by authority figures.
-An understanding of how testimonial advertising affects consumers is, therefore, helpful in assessing why companies use it.